rustemkvk/SpringbootProject/README.md

 ## Important Notes

 - `depends_on` in `docker-compose.yml` ensures container start order but does **not** guarantee that the database is ready to accept connections.
-  Consider adding retry logic, a healthcheck, or a wait-for mechanism if required.
+  Consider adding retry logic, a health check, or a wait-for mechanism if required.
 - Log levels can be controlled via environment variables in `docker-compose.yml`, for example:
   - `LOGGING_LEVEL_ORG_SPRINGFRAMEWORK`
   - `LOGGING_LEVEL_COM_EXAMPLE`